VersusCenter

 Pros

-• Powerful vector editing and precise control for UI/UX design
+• Powerful vector editing and precise design controls built for professional workflows

-• Strong collaboration and handoff features for design teams
+• Strong design systems, components, and libraries support for scaling design

 Cons